TankNee/ndm-cli/README.md

   Examples:
     - Create a markdown note in relative path ./note which name is test.md and apply template by zh-cn
     $ ndm create ./note/test.md -l zh-cn -t leetcode -e md

-    - Send message to flomo app!
-    $ ndm flomo 'Hello Flomo!'

-    - Config your .ndmrc file which is found on the local scale or global.
-    $ ndm config --flomourl=123123
 ```